Skip to content

 <template>

-<VueFlow v-model="elements" :apply-changes="false" @nodes-change="onNodesChange" />
+<VueFlow :nodes="nodes" :edges="edges" :apply-default="false" @nodes-change="onNodesChange" />

 </template>